ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 the presence of HTTP intermediaries.

 CAPSULE is an HTTP/3 Frame (as opposed to a QUIC frame) which SHALL only be sent in client-initiated bidirectional streams.
-Intermediaries MUST forward all received CAPSULE frames in their unmodified entirety on the same stream where it would forward DATA frames.
-Intermediaries MUST NOT send any CAPSULE frames other than the ones it is forwarding.
-Intermediaries respect the order of CAPSULE frames: if an intermediary receives two CAPSULE frames in a given order, it MUST forward them in the same order.
+Intermediaries forward received CAPSULE frames in their unmodified entirety on the same stream where it would forward DATA frames.

 This specification of CAPSULE currently uses HTTP/3 frame type 0xffcab5.
 If this document is approved, a lower number will be requested from IANA.